External Ids for CCND3 Gene

 GeneCards Summary for CCND3 Gene

 CCND3 (Cyclin D3) is a Protein Coding gene.
-Diseases associated with CCND3 include bladder carcinoma in situ and myeloma.
-Among its related pathways are PI3K-Akt signaling pathway and L1CAM interactions.
+Diseases associated with CCND3 include bladder carcinoma in situ and b-cell lymphomas.
+Among its related pathways are PI3K-Akt signaling pathway and Signaling by GPCR.
 GO annotations related to this gene include protein kinase binding and cyclin-dependent protein serine/threonine kinase activity.
 An important paralog of this gene is CCND2.

 UniProtKB/Swiss-Prot for CCND3 Gene

 Regulatory component of the cyclin D3-CDK4 (DC) complex that phosphorylates and inhibits members of the retinoblastoma (RB) protein family including RB1 and regulates the cell-cycle during G(1)/S transition.
 Phosphorylation of RB1 allows dissociation of the transcription factor E2F from the RB/E2F complex and the subsequent transcription of E2F target genes which are responsible for the progression through the G(1) phase.
 Hypophosphorylates RB1 in early G(1) phase.
 Cyclin D-CDK4 complexes are major integrators of various mitogenenic and antimitogenic signals.
 Also substrate for SMAD3, phosphorylating SMAD3 in a cell-cycle-dependent manner and repressing its transcriptional activity.
 Component of the ternary complex, cyclin D3/CDK4/CDKN1B, required for nuclear translocation and activity of the cyclin D-CDK4 complex.